PradeepLoganathan/pradeepl-blog/content/blog/repository-and-unit-of-work-pattern-asp-net-core-3-1/index.md

 ### Repository Pattern

-A Repository is used to manage aggregate persistence and retrieval.
-The repository mediates between the data-access layer and the domain.
+A Repository mediates between the data-access layer and the domain.
+It is used to manage aggregate persistence and retrieval.
 It decouples the domain layer from the data layer effectively.
 It does so by providing collection-like access to the underlying data.
-The repository offers a collection interface by providing methods to add, modify, remove, and fetch domain objects.
+It provides a way to perform CRUD (Create, Read, Update, Delete) operations on a single type of entity (e.g., User, Product) while abstracting the underlying data source.
+It encapsulates all database operations on that entity.
 This enables the domain to remain agnostic of the underlying persistence mechanism.
 This allows both these layers to evolve independently maintaining high cohesion with low coupling.

 !["Repository Pattern"](images/Repository-and-unit-of-work-pattern.png)